 The last thing that any homeowner wants to do is pay outrageous prices to keep their home warm in the winter and cool in the summer.
-You already know that energy-efficient windows can help lower your utility bills and keep your home toasty, but how exactly do windows save homeowners money?
+You already know that energy-efficient windows can help lower your utility bills and keep your home comfortable during all seasons.
+But how exactly do windows save homeowners money?

 We’re glad that you asked.
 The anatomy of an energy-efficient window plays a large role in the performance and is directly related to how much money you can save on your utility bills.
 In fact, if you choose energy-efficient windows that are certified by Energy Star, you can actually save hundreds of dollars per year on your utility bills.
 As one of the top window companies in New England, we’ll show you what matters most when it comes to replacement windows and energy savings through every season.